Medical Malpractice Lawyers Assisting Individuals & Families with Complex Medical Negligence Claims

 Often, medical malpractice can result in serious damages for the victim and his/her family.
 For example, a surgical mistake may lead to a life-threatening infection, requiring further surgery and treatment.
 A delayed cancer diagnosis may result in the death of the patient when early detection and treatment could have saved his/her life.
 Not only are these mistakes costly in the financial sense, but they also have far-reaching physical and emotional consequences.

 At Torem & Associates, we believe that doctors, nurses, and hospitals should be held accountable when they fail to provide patients with a reasonable standard of care.
 We can help you understand your legal options and fight for the maximum compensation you are owed for your losses.
-Our California medical malpractice attorneys have more than 35 years of experience handling all types of complex personal injury claims.
+Our medical malpractice lawyers have more than 35 years of experience handling all types of complex personal injury claims.
 We are prepared to serve as your dedicated advocate throughout the legal process.